tomslee/ridehail/doc/cities.md

 - 350K trips per day (= 250 trips per minute \* 1440 minutes per day)

-- About 2 trips per vehicle hour, so that&rsquo;s about 180K vehicle hours or about 10M vehicle minutes.
+- About 2 trips per vehicle hour, so that's about 180K vehicle hours or about 10M vehicle minutes.

 - 7K drivers on the road each minute \* 1.4K minutes / day gives 10M, so
-  that&rsquo;s about 7K on the road at once.
+  that's about 7K on the road at once.

-- Schaller (below) concludes 100K vehicle hours per day in Manhattan CBD so that&rsquo;s not too different, given different years and that the CBD is only part of Manhattan.
+- Schaller (below) concludes 100K vehicle hours per day in Manhattan CBD so that's not too different, given different years and that the CBD is only part of Manhattan.

 ### Number of drivers (7000)